Foraging in the UK

 While the best way to learn where to forage in the UK is with a bushcraft instructor here are a few tips that you can follow to safely find foods in the UK.
 Remember though, leave enough food for the local wildlife.

 The main risk when foraging is from animal feces.
-Be sure to wash everything that you find, remembering never to put anything in your mouth as part of the identification process, and boil everything before eating it.
+Be sure to wash everything that you find, remember never to put anything in your mouth as part of the identification process, and boil everything before eating it.
 Read on to learn how to start foraging in the UK.

 Start foraging in the UK